YWCA is on a mission to Stand Against Racism!

 Civic engagement is, and always has been, central to racial justice work.

 Ensuring access to the ballot box and engagement of marginalized communities in the political process are powerful tools for eliminating racism and creating a more inclusive democracy.
-Voter registration, protecting voting rights, and breaking down barriers to women of color running for and holding elected office are foundational to this work.
+Voter registration, protecting voting rights, and breaking down barriers to women of color running for and holding elected office are fundamental to this work.

 The census is another critical lever for power and justice.
 The results of the 2020 Census will determine the number of seats each state has in congress, shape the boundaries for voting districts, and determine how more than $675 billion in federal, state, and local funding supports communities around the country.